Old Garden Roses

 The light pink double flowers, have a strong, sweet fragrance.
 The bush grows upright to 5′.

-This one is also shade tolerant, and hardy to zone 4-9 (it is very nice in a smaller garden)
+This one is also shade tolerant, and hardy to zone 4-9 (nice in a smaller garden)

 Sometimes called “The Brides Rose”, this Alba Rose has very double, cream colored flowers, that bloom in clusters.
 The bush produces long, cascading branches, that could reach 15 ft. if left un-trimmed.